SouravCodery/socialpound-api/README.md

 Socialpound API is the backend service for Socialpound, a social media platform like Instagram.
 The API handles core functionalities such as user management, posts, comments, likes, notifications, and more, built with a focus on scalability and performance.

-This project is intended for learning purposes and showcases various backend development practices using Node.js and Express.js, with additional services such as Redis, MongoDB, BullMQ, etc.
+This project is intended for learning purposes and showcases various backend development practices using Node.js and Express.js, with additional services such as Redis, PostgreSQL, BullMQ, etc.

 This project is a work in progress.
 More features will be added in the future.